 Fisher Building (New Center)

 Stroll among the shops in the opulent, golden, barrel-vaulted two-hall arcade.
-The building boasts over 40 different types of marble, just like St. Peter’s steps, so you’ll feel like you’re in architecture heaven.
+The building boasts over 40 different types of marble, just like St. Peter’s steps, so you’ll feel like you’re in architectural heaven.

-Pure Detroit offers tours, and they’ll take you all the way to the top to the Fisher brother offices.
+Pure Detroit offers tours, and they’ll take you all the way to the top to the Fisher brothers’ offices.

 BONUS: Broderick Tower (The Whale Building)

-Broderick Tower, aka “the Whale building” due to the “Whaling Wall” mural on the northwest wall facing Comerica Park.
+“The Whale building” known for the massive “Whaling Wall” mural on the northwest wall facing Comerica Park.
+Broderick Tower combines Beaux-Arts elegance with Chicago-style massing.

-Designed by architects Louis and Paul Kamper with Neo-classical architecture, Chicago school, and Beaux-Arts designs, the Broderick is especially unique.
+Designed by architects Louis and Paul Kamper in a Neo-classical style, with Chicago School and Beaux-Arts influences, the Broderick is distinctive.

 You can walk to most of these buildings in a few hours.
 You’ll need a ride to the Train Station and Fisher Building.